 Power provided to the Raspberry Pi can be switched off by driving the Raspberry Pi shutdown pin, RPISHDN, to 5 V.

 An ideal diode circuit on the control board prevents reverse current from flowing into the Romi 32U4 Control Board’s 5 V supply if the Raspberry Pi is separately powered (for example, through its USB power receptacle).
 However, starting with the Raspberry Pi 3 Model B+, there is no corresponding ideal diode circuit on the Raspberry Pi’s USB power input, so it is possible for the control board to backfeed a USB power adapter through the Raspberry Pi.
-As a result, to the Raspberry Pi while it is powered through the control board.
+As a result, we do not recommend connecting external USB power to the Raspberry Pi while it is powered through the control board.

 Backfeeding is not an issue with older Raspberry Pi versions, which do have a diode circuit on the USB power input.
 With Raspberry Pi versions prior to the Pi 3 B+, it is safe to have any combination of control board USB power, battery power, and Raspberry Pi USB power connected to the system.